Close Menu

 Other mass killings and genocides in World History are even worse than the massacres listed above but are not generally referred to as “massacres.”
 Those would include the Soviet starvation of the Ukraine in the 1930’s, killing between 5 and 11 million Ukrainians, the Nazi Germany Holocaust of the 1940’s in which as many as 12 million people were killed, perhaps half of which were Jews, and the Maoist famines in China during the 1950’s 1960’s that cost as many as 45 million Chinese their lives!
 Chinese purges may have killed another couple million people over the course of Mao’s reign.
 Soviet purges and mass arrests/execution amounted to a few million people killed, but those killing took place over the course of decades.
 These purposeful starving and killings of vast numbers of people are normally referred to as “genocide” or other names, and most took years to accomplish their deadly goals.

-Question for students (and subscribers): What other “massacres” in World History would you consider to be the worst of all time?
+Question for students (and subscribers) to ponder: What other “massacres” in World History would you consider to be the worst of all time?
 Or what massacre would you consider so particularly heinous that it should be mentioned?
-Feel free to give us your opinions in the comments section below this article.
+What are your opinions?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!